Git Integration: When To Choose Git

 Note: Git is an "enterprise" feature within Matillion ETL.
 To learn more about Matillion's Enterprise Mode and how to upgrade your licence, please click here.

-Matillion ETL lets users convert their Matillion Project into a Git project, and use Matillion's Versions management system as a network of independent working areas, centralised via the Git feature, where users can perform actions including Commit, Create Branch, Configure Remote Repository, Fetch, and Push.
+Matillion ETL lets users convert their Matillion Project into a Git project, and use Matillion's Versions management system as a network of independent working areas, centralized via the Git feature, where users can perform actions including Commit, Create Branch, Configure Remote Repository, Fetch, and Push.
 Each Matillion Version within a Git project points at a specific Git commit.

 Choosing Matillion ETL's Git support enables users to: